panva/node-oidc-provider/docs/README.md

 ### enabledJWA.userinfoSigningAlgValues

-JWA algorithms the provider supports to sign UserInfo responses with
+JWS "alg" Algorithm values the provider supports to sign UserInfo responses with